Become an Election Judge

 Below are 2 Election Judge pdf training documents to get started!

-To qualify as a student judge you must:
+To be eligible to serve as a student election judge, you must:

-- Be a high school senior or junior in good standing.
+- Be a high school junior or senior in good standing enrolled in a public or a private secondary school

 - Maintain at least a 3.0 GPA on a 4.0 scale